If you have been fully vaccinated please follow self-isolation advice on nidirect.gov.uk.

 If you have symptoms of coronavirus infection (COVID-19), however mild, do not leave your home for 10 days from when your symptoms started.
 This action will help protect others in your community while you are infectious.

-If you live with others and you or one of them have symptoms of coronavirus, then all other household members must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
+If you live with others and you or one of them have symptoms of coronavirus, then all other household members may need to stay at home and not leave the house for 10 days.
+The 10-day period starts from the day when the first person in the house became ill.

 Things to do when self-isolating

 Staying at home may be difficult and frustrating, but there are things that you can do to help make it easier.
 These include:

 - plan ahead and think about what you will need in order to be able to stay at home for the full 10 days

 - talk to your employer, friends and family to ask for their help to access the things you will need to make your stay at home a success